constellation-app/constellation/CoreGraphFramework/src/au/gov/asd/tac/constellation/graph/docs/example-file-reader-python.md

                 pprint.pprint(vertex_data[0], indent=2)

-The output from the script (using a typical graph) is shown below.
+The output from the script (using a typical graph) is shown below:

             Graph structure:
             [ { u'attribute_mod_count': 65,